 While Logitech has always had budget gaming peripherals in their line-up, the introduction of the Prodigy series and the new products under it groups them all under a single brand.
 This makes a clear distinction between Logitech’s entry-level and high-end offerings.
-One of the first products introduced in the Prodigy line is the G213 Prodigy Gaming Keyboard.
+One of the first products introduced in the Prodigy line is the G213 Prodigy Gaming Keyboard, which is perfect for making the most of games such as Madalin Stunt Cars 3.

 The G213 features Logitech’s the same minimalist and boxy design style the company has been using for their most recent gaming keyboards including their G Pro and Orion series boards.
 The top of the keyboard including the case, wrist rest and keycaps come in a plain and flat matte black plastic while the bottom of the keyboard comes in grey with diagonal ribs.